serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 dotnet new install Serene.Templates
 ```

+If you don't have the .NET 7 SDK, you may have to type `dotnet new --install Serene.Templates` instead.

+> If you are a premium customer and want to create a `StartSharp` project instead, make sure you have the premium package source configured and run:
+> ```cmd
+>dotnet new install Serenity.Pro.Templates
+> ```

-The command above should install latest version of Serene.Templates, or update it to latest version if it is already installed.
+The command above should install latest version of Serene.Templates (or Serenity.Pro.Templates), or update it to latest version if it is already installed.

 > If you want to install another version, specify it like: `dotnet new install Serene.Templates:6.4.4`